Chymyst/chymyst-core/docs/chymyst01.md

 We already know enough to start implementing a first concurrent program.

-Suppose we need to maintain a counter with an integer value, which can be incremented or decremented by non-blocking, concurrent requests.
+Suppose we need to maintain a counter with an integer value, which can be incremented or decremented by non-blocking concurrent requests.
 (For example, we would like to be able to increment and decrement the counter from different processes running at the same time.)

 To implement this in `JoinRun`, we begin by deciding which molecules we will need to define.